google/proto-quic/src/net/docs/bug-triage-suggested-workflow.md

   job is done, though you should still ask for a net-internals dump if it seems likely to be useful.

-* Note that ChromeOS-specific network-related code (Captive portal detection, connectivity detection, login, etc) may not all have appropriate more specific subcomponents, but are not in areas handled by the network stack team.
+* Note that Chrome-OS-specific network-related code (Captive portal detection, connectivity detection, login, etc) may not all have appropriate more specific subcomponents, but are not in areas handled by the network stack team.
 Just make sure those have the OS-Chrome label, and any more specific